gmac/schema-stitching-handbook/02-single-record-type-merging/README.md

-# Example 2 – Single-record type merging
+# Chapter 3 – Single-record type merging

 This example explores the core techniques for merging typed objects across subschemas using single-record queries, covering most of the topics discussed in the [documented basic example](https://www.graphql-tools.com/docs/stitch-type-merging#basic-example).